Cooper River, Charleston, SC

 Pleistocene, Oligocene, Pliocene and Miocene

-The Cooper River cuts through the South Carolina low country which has been subjected to the countless cycles of marine intrusion and recession.
-The fossils erode
+The Cooper River cuts through the South Carolina low country which has been subjected to repeated cycles of marine intrusion and recession.
+From the dam at Lake Marion

 Wild Life

 expect to encounter catfish, crabs flounders and shrimp.
-Although the alligators are around, there is no historical accounts of them attacking divers.
+Although the alligators are around, there are very few historical accounts of them attacking divers.

 Click on the alligator's nose to see a short video!